 Please note that space compression happens on the final substring.
 So if you use the FromPos and ToPos capabilities, the substring is extracted first and then the space compression applied.
 For example, you may have the msg string "1 2".
 There are two space between 1 and 2.
-Thus, the property replacer expression or
+Thus, the property replacer expression will lead to "1" ('1' followed by two spaces).
+If you intend to receive "12" ('1' followed by one space, followed by '2'), you need to use or